Martian Invasion: Plot

-Posing as film producer "Mr Stutt", the disguised Hood (voiced by Ray Barrett), arch-enemy of International Rescue, agrees to finance director Goldheimer's new production: a science-fiction thriller about Martians in flying saucers invading the Earth.
+Posing as film producer "Mr Stutt", the disguised Hood agrees to finance director Goldheimer's new production: a science-fiction thriller about Martians in flying saucers invading the Earth.
 This is secretly a front for another of The Hood's schemes to manipulate the Tracys into a rescue operation and obtain the technical secrets of the Thunderbird machines, which he intends to sell to an underworld organisation represented by the mysterious "General X".
-Using his telepathic powers, The Hood compels his half-brother Kyrano (voiced by David Graham), manservant on Tracy Island, to disable Thunderbird 1's on-board camera detector – a device that alerts International Rescue to attempts to film the Thunderbirds.
+Using his telepathic powers, The Hood compels his half-brother Kyrano, manservant on Tracy Island, to disable Thunderbird 1's on-board camera detector – a device that alerts International Rescue to attempts to film the Thunderbirds.

 Overseen by "Stutt", Goldheimer's production begins shooting in the Nevada desert.
 As the crew mount a shot of the Martians blowing up the entrance to a cave, trapping two police officers inside, The Hood bribes corrupt producer Bletcher to increase the strength of the explosives.
 On detonation, what was meant to be a small rockfall turns into a landslide that completely blocks the cave and causes it to flood with groundwater, threatening to drown the actors.

 With the crew unable to clear the rock, Goldheimer transmits an emergency call to International Rescue.
-John Tracy (voiced by Ray Barrett) relays the information from Thunderbird 5 to Tracy Island and Jeff (voiced by Peter Dyneley) immediately dispatches Scott and Virgil (voiced by Shane Rimmer and David Holliday) in Thunderbirds 1 and 2.
+John Tracy relays the information from Thunderbird 5 to Tracy Island and Jeff immediately dispatches Scott and Virgil in Thunderbirds 1 and 2.
 Using Thunderbird 2's Excavator pod vehicle, Scott and Virgil bore a hole in the rock to release the groundwater, and the escaping torrent blows the actors out of the cave and back into the open.

 Having recorded the entire rescue operation on one of the film crew's cameras, The Hood departs in a jeep to deliver the footage to General X. When Goldheimer innocently tries to take a photo of the departing Thunderbirds, Scott realises that the camera detector has been sabotaged; seeing "Stutt" making his getaway, he gives chase in Thunderbird 1.
 Stopping in a mountain tunnel and then doubling back, The Hood loses Scott only to come up against Virgil in Thunderbird 2, who fires the craft's missile gun at a ridge to cause a rockslide blocking the road.
 Fleeing on foot, The Hood steals a light aircraft from a nearby aerodrome and flies to meet General X. However, the plane is not airworthy and The Hood crashes into the General's villa.
 The Hood survives but his film is destroyed.

 As the film crew resume shooting, Scott and Virgil reflect on events, wondering if "Stutt" was the person who has been hounding International Rescue ever since it began operating.
 Scott vows that whatever new disguises the enemy may have in store, International Rescue will be ready for him.